What to Wear in Winter in Iceland

 Venturing to Iceland during the winter requires thoughtful preparation in terms of attire.
 It all depends on your itinerary, but in general, the key to warmth and comfort is layering!

-Start with a moisture-wicking base layer to keep dry, such as a soft Polartec top (Grettir).
-Add a warm middle layer like a fleece zip-neck (Hrannar) or wool sweater for insulation, and top it off with a waterproof and windproof outer layer.
-It's also recommended to choose outer clothing that has light-reflective properties so you're visible in the darkness.
+Start with a moisture-wicking base layer (merino wool or synthetic) to keep dry.
+Add a warm middle layer like a fleece zip-neck or wool sweater for insulation, and top it off with a windproof, waterproof shell to block sleet, rain, and wind chill.
+Avoid cotton next to skin, as it retains moisture and makes you colder.

 Of course, one of the most important things to bring is swimwear, though this is true for any time of year.
 You won't want to miss out on hot spring tours and experience Iceland's famous bathing culture!
-Plan a visit to locations like the Blue Lagoon, the Sky Lagoon, or Hvammsvik Hot Springs, as there are few things as delightful as soaking in the warm water with the fresh cold wind on your face.
+Plan a visit to locations like the Blue Lagoon, the Sky Lagoon, or Hvammsvik Hot Springs.
+Pack flip-flops and a quick-dry towel, and remember to shower thoroughly before entering the pools, as is the local custom.

 Other easy things to forget about are sunglasses and sunscreen, which are also essential.
 The snow can be very reflective, which can be dangerous if you're driving.
 Also, remember to bring moisturizer, hand cream, and a good lip balm.
 The cold is very rough on the skin!